2021 Annual Statement on Research Integrity

-- In November 2019 the University’s Research Ethics Committee approved the University’s Research Ethics Review Appeals Procedure.
+- In November 2020 the University Research Ethics Committee approved a University-wide Research Ethics Policy.

-- In May 2020 the University introduced our Research Culture Awards to celebrate people and groups who contribute towards a positive and vibrant research environment.
+- In May 2021 the University ran our annual Research Culture Awards to celebrate people and groups who contribute towards a positive and vibrant research environment.

 Training on research integrity are available to all of the University community through the University’s online learning environment on topics including: Introduction to Research Integrity and the responsible and ethical conduct of research; plagiarism and research outputs; authorship; collaborative research and data management and integrity; and peer review and publication ethics.